I recently visited India for the first time and being

 I took a few trousers – some loose linen ones, my sturdy GAP girlfriend chinos, the grey trousers above and some leggings.
 All these could be layered with longer tops over them, so despite being tight on the behind, I wasn’t dressed indecently.

-I had a pair of workout leggings for the hike we did (and on the off change I would find the hotel gym – this didn’t happen!).
+I had a pair of workout leggings for the hike we did (and on the off chance I would find the hotel gym – this didn’t happen!).
 Trousers were the best thing for climbing in and out of a the hot air balloon in Rajasthan too.

 Long skirts and maxi dresses